zpaulovics/datetimepicker-rails/README.md

 ```

-Add this line to app/assets/javascripts/application.js
+Add the following lines to app/assets/javascripts/application.js

 For version 4.0.0+: